-Fig. 9 demonstrates the pressure drop variations with the cystic duct diameter $d{cD}$ and bile viscosity v.
+Figure 9 demonstrates the pressure drop variations with the cystic duct diameter $d{\rm CD}$ and bile viscosity ν .
 The diameter has the strongest effect on the pressure drop.
-The pressure drop is almost proportional to $d{cD}^{-4}$ (in a duct without baffles, this is strictly true from Poiseuille flow), thus a narrow diameter causes a dramatic increase in pressure drop, as shown in Fig.9, and 1% decrease in $d{cD}$ gives rise to 2.7%-4.3% increases in the pressure drop.
-As the bile viscosity increases from 1 to $3\text{mm}^2/\text{s}$ , the pressure drop rises from 50Pa to 100Pa/200Pa for the rigid/elastic duct.
-For the rigid model, the viscosity effect is not so significant since the pressure drop relates linearly with the bile viscosity.
-However, this increase is greatly augmented by the elastic duct, since the elastic duct collapses downstream (Fig. 10) which causes a non-linear variation of the pressure drop with the viscosity.
+A narrow diameter causes a dramatic increase in pressure drop, as shown in Fig. 9, and 1% decrease in $d{\rm CD}$ gives rise to 2.7%-4.3% increases in the pressure drop.
+As the bile viscosity increases from 1 to 3mm2/s, the pressure drop rises.
+This increase is greatly augmented by the elastic duct, since the elastic duct collapses downstream (Fig. 10), which causes a nonlinear variation of the pressure drop with the viscosity.
 The fact that the bile viscosity can also lead to a great increase in the pressure drop supports the clinical observations that an increased bile viscosity may relate to the possible formation of gallbladder stones.
-Indeed, Jungst et al [9] have found that the viscosity of bile is markedly higher in the patients with cholesterol stones (5.0m $Pa \cdot s$ ) compared to hepatic bile (0.92m $Pa \cdot s$ ) in healthy ones.
+Indeed, Jungst et al. [9] have found that the viscosity of bile is markedly higher in the patients with cholesterol stones (5.0 m Pa s) compared to hepatic bile (0.92 m Pa s) in healthy ones.

-The effects of varying the Young's modulus on the cystic duct and the bile flow rate are shown in Fig. 10, where the pressure drop and the maximum cross-sectional area ratio are plotted against flow rate for various values of the Young's modulus.
-It can be seen that a lower Young's modulus (i.e. a more compliant duct) causes a greater pressure drop and a reduction in $\alpha$ .
-A value of $\alpha{in} < 1$ indicates the duct is collapsed at the downstream end, as $\alpha$ is the area ratio of the duct outlet to inlet.
-As the Young's modulus is decreased from 700Pa to 100Pa, $\alpha$ decreases from 0.94 to 0.4 at the flow rate of 1.23ml/min.
+The effects of varying Young's modulus on the cystic duct and the bile flow rate are shown in Fig. 10, where the pressure drop and the maximum cross-sectional area ratio are plotted against flow rate for various values of Young's modulus.
+It can be seen that a lower Young's modulus (i.e., a more compliant duct) causes a greater pressure drop and a reduction in α .
+A value of $\alpha{out} < 1$ indicates the duct is collapsed at the downstream end, as α{out} is the area ratio of the duct outlet to inlet.
+As Young's modulus is decreased from 700 Pa to 100 Pa, α{out} decreases from 0.94 to 0.4 at the flow rate of 1.23 ml/min.
 This is because a cystic duct with a smaller Young's modulus collapses more during the emptying phase.
-On the other hand, as the Young's modulus is greater than 400Pa, its effect on the pressure drop is almost negligible.
+On the other hand, as Young's modulus is greater than 700 Pa, its effect on the pressure drop is almost negligible.